kemcbride/my_very_good_klondike/README.md

 ## How to build & run

 This project uses Make and clang++ with C++17 standards (I use std::optional).
-You should be able to clone this repo to your computer using `git clone`, and then run `make solitaire` inside the repo's directory to build the binary.
+You should be able to clone this repo to your computer using `git clone --recurse-submodules`, and then run `make solitaire` inside the repo's directory to build the binary.

 Then, to run the program, just do: `./solitaire` from that same directory!